githubteacher/developers-jan/ciaran036-derry.md

 ### Great places for buns
 - Doherty's bakery
-- Get a volauvent from Frankie Ramsey's
+- Get a vol-au-vent from Frankie Ramsey's

 ### Fun things to do
 - Dunne's stores